Home » Cutting Board Butter Recipe (No Mineral Oil!)

 You can follow this exact same process for the other applications, including wood utensils.

-What can this organic cutting board finish be used on?
+What can this cutting board butter finish be used on?

 You can use this organic cutting board finish to condition and maintain all of your wood kitchen products, including: